 As of Jan.
 1, 2020, Alabama employers will save an estimated $42.3 million annually under a law that reduces the duration of Alabama’s unemployment payouts while increasing benefits.

-Under Act No. 2019 – 204 by Sen. Arthur Orr, R-Decatur, and Rep. Danny Garrett, R-Trussville, the number of weeks Alabama’s jobless could collect unemployment compensation would float between 14 and 20 based on the unemployment rate in the state and other factors.
+Under Act No. 2019 – 204 by Sen. Arthur Orr, R-Decatur, and Rep. Danny Garrett, R-Trussville, the number of weeks Alabama’s jobless can collect unemployment compensation will float between 14 and 20 based on the unemployment rate in the state and other factors.

 The new variable compensation could be extended to between 19 and 25 weeks for who those participate in up to five weeks of a state-approved training program.

-Currently, if a person loses a job through no fault of their own, they are eligible to apply for up to 26 weeks of unemployment benefits.
+Previously, if a person lost a job through no fault of their own, they were eligible to apply for up to 26 weeks of unemployment benefits.